Frequently Asked Questions

 What's the pricing for Rateplane itself?

 See the pricing page for the current SaaS tiers.
-Short version: Free plan covers the core loop for small workspaces, Pro unlocks higher alert + API limits, Enterprise adds SSO + custom SLAs.
-Our own pricing is completely independent of what we show you for your cloud catalog — we are not affiliated with AWS, Azure, or GCP, we just read their public pricing APIs.
+Short version: Starter covers the core loop for small workspaces, Team unlocks higher alert + API limits, Business adds allocation workflows and SAML SSO, and Enterprise adds audit retention, rollout support, and custom SLAs.
+Our own pricing is completely independent of what we show you for your cloud catalog — we are not affiliated with AWS, Azure, or GCP.

 Can I export my data?